Beijing in New York

 “We can and must do more, especially given the growing impact of climate change, increasing global hunger and continuing fallout from the economic and financial crisis,” the secretary general recently said in a statement to all delegates.
 “We are ready to act, ready to deliver, and ready to make 2010 a year of results for people.”

 The Hope for Progress

-When women from around the globe converge on New York next month, most will arrive with the hope that sustainable improvements can be secured in assuring a safer, more just and accessible world for women, especially those in developing nations.
+When women from around the globe converge on New York this coming week, most will arrive with the hope that sustainable improvements can be secured in assuring a safer, more just and accessible world for women, especially those in developing nations.

 “Many different spaces will be available for participants to express themselves and try to build strategies for women’s rights.
 The outcome of these meetings should be a vision for the substantial improvement of women’s lives,” explains Paola Salwan of Ecumenical Women at the United Nations, an international coalition of church denominations and organizations that has status with the Economic & Social Council at the United Nations.

 “Women are homemakers, more often than not bread earners, mothers, sisters and pillars of the family and of the society,” she said.
 “To violate and abuse them is to violate and abuse the society as a whole.Beijing+15 will be a platform to fight this battle.
 We need more of those.”

 Kirsten Evans writes